kenperlin/chalktalk/README.md

 	npm install

-(3) To run Chalktalk, type in this folder:

-	run
+(3) Now get back up out of the server folder, by typing the following:

+        cd ..

+(4) Now you can run Chalktalk, by typing:

+	./run

 Here are some useful things to know:

+To make Chrome run full-screen (the best way to run Chalktalk), use COMMAND-SHIFT-f

+To draw something, just drag your mouse.

+To see tool tips, hold down the SPACE key.

 The toggle key to show/hide all the hotkey commands and also to show outlines around sketches is 'x'.

-The key to show/hide the glyphs dictionary (defined by all the *.js files in the sketches/ directory) is '='.

-To try creating your own sketch type, copy any of the *.js files in the sketches/ folder to a new .js file.
+To try creating your own sketch type, copy any of the files in the sketches/ folder to a new sketches/WHATEVER.js file.

 In your new file, change the value of this.label, and customize it to draw a different shape.